 Papa ERN works full-time in the asset management division for a large bank.
 Mama ERN used to work in the healthcare field but decided to stay home and care for our daughter.
-Currently, we have accumulated enough assets to fund a comfortable retirement at a 4% withdrawal rate.
+Currently, we have accumulated enough assets to fund a comfortable retirement at a 3.5 to 4% withdrawal rate.
 Why not just call it quits now?
 Very simple, Papa ERN is old enough to have lived through two stock market crashes in 2001 and 2008/9 and thinks that it’s wise to milk his salary and Wall Street bonus gravy train for a little longer.
 Also, our research shows that the 4% rule is overrated.
 Besides, Papa ERN still enjoys his job and we still like living in our current location, knowing that in retirement we should move to a less expensive locale.

 In the large spectrum of existing Early Retirement blogs, where is our niche?
 We hope that people will enjoy our views on everything financial.
 Sometimes we read other blogs and we have something intelligent and new to say, but by posting in the comments section, not many people will get to see it.
 We like to create a permanent record, share our views with a hopefully larger audience and get feedback and suggestions for our journey to Early Retirement.
 Some of the topics we write about: